 A mini muffin pan works best – but if you are without, then use a larger muffin pan.
 Just understand that your final count will be significantly less (in which case you may want to double the recipe).

 Watch out!
-Because these cheesy Brazilian Cheese Puffs are so delectable that you will want to eat the entire pan!
+Because these cheesy Brazilian Cheese Rolls are so delectable that you will want to eat the entire pan!